 - All staff are accountable for the progress of Disadvantaged children.

 - The progress and attainment of all Disadvantaged pupils is carefully tracked and analysed.
 We also make use of a wide range of educational research in order to decide how best to spend our funding to maximise the opportunities for our pupils.

-- Improved Pupil Feedback: personalised feedback for progress
+- Improved Pupil Feedback through 1:1 pupil interviews: personalised feedback for progress

 - Social and Emotional Support: ensuring that children are ready to learn, free from distraction.
 1:1 support from our Social, emotional and mental health lead.

 - Contribution towards SENCO support to support progress against specific targets for those children who are both on the SEN register and whom are in receipt of pupil premium funding.